bluedotiya/Deployly/README.md

 ## Features

 - **Basic HTTPS Content Serving**: It serves HTTPS content... sometimes.
-- **CI/CD Pipelines**: Automated builds that sometimes deploy to a mock Kubernetes cluster.
+- **CI/CD Pipelines**: Automated builds that sometimes deploy to a mock Azure cloud enviorment.
 - **Infinite Scalability**: In theory, not in practice.

 ---